Tony Johnson (tight end)

-Tony Vincent Johnson (born February 5, 1972) is an American former professional football tight end who played for four seasons in the National Football League (NFL).
+Tony Vincent Johnson (born February 5, 1972) is an American former professional football player who was a tight end for four seasons in the National Football League (NFL).
 He played for the New Orleans Saints from 1996 to 1999.
 He was selected by the Philadelphia Eagles in the sixth round of the 1996 NFL draft with the 197th overall pick, but did not make the team.
-He played college football at Alabama.
+He played college football for the Alabama Crimson Tide.